KolmogorovLab/Severus/README.md

 ```
 ## Generating PoN file

 To improve the computation time, Severus requires a summary text file generated using the vcf file.
-To generate a PoN data from a multisample vcf file please see [the script](scripts/pon_from_vcf.py)
+To generate a PoN data from a multisample vcf file please see [the script](scripts/pon_from_vcf.py).

+The PoN files provided in the [pon](pon) directory are generated using [Delly results from the 1000 Genomes project](https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1KG_ONT_VIENNA/release/v1.0/).
+If you use any of the provided files, [please cite](https://www.biorxiv.org/content/10.1101/2024.04.18.590093v1).

 ## Additional fields in the vcf